Two students in a Francis Drake standard en suite room

 The licence agreement will be for 24 weeks.
 You will pay the first 12 weeks' rent instalment in January, and the remaining 10 weeks' rent instalment in April.

-Information will be emailed to students once you have paid your advance rent and signed the licence.
-You will also be able to join your secure hall Facebook groups to meet your new neighbours before you arrive!
+Further information will be emailed to students once you have paid your advance rent and signed the licence.

 If I don't come to the University of Plymouth, will I get my money back?